Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

 The most common and feared side effect of this drug is the addiction effect, however, as mentioned above it can be avoided.
-Other effects consist of chills, dark urine, dizziness, fever, headaches, nausea, rashes or even loss of appetite.
+Other effects include chills, dark urine, dizziness, fever, headaches, nausea, rashes, or even loss of appetite.

-Some of the rarely seen side effects consist of coughs with hoarseness, lower back or side pain, unusual bleeding or bruising.
+Some of the rarely seen side effects include coughs with hoarseness, lower back or side pain, and unusual bleeding or bruising.

 Benefits: